Teaching

 TA Selection and Appointment Process

-An application that includes a list of courses with available TA positions will be emailed to students.
-Expect to receive this communication in July or August.
+A survey form that includes a list of courses with available teaching positions will be emailed to students.
+Expect to receive this communication in late May or June.

-Students who have NOT fulfilled the required two TAships are required to apply.
+Students who have NOT fulfilled the required two teaching appointments are required to submit this form.

 Complete the Application

-Ph.D. candidates will complete the TA application, ranking the courses they would most like to teach.
+Ph.D. candidates will complete the teaching preference form, ranking the courses they would most like to teach.

 Application Processing